naveensundarg/Common-Lisp-Actors/README.md

 ## Usage
-An small manual can be found at : http://www.cs.rpi.edu/~govinn/actors.pdf
+A small manual can be found at : http://www.cs.rpi.edu/~govinn/actors.pdf

 - Creating an actor class or template